-For instance, let’s say that a graphic designer’s primary skill is Adobe Photoshop and CorelDraw is a secondary skill.
+For instance, let’s say that a graphic designer’s primary skill is Adobe Photoshop, and CorelDraw is a secondary skill.
 A pipeline project requires two designers equipped with CorelDraw skills.
 However, only one resource is available to take up the job.
 In this case, the resource manager can coordinate with the line manager to initiate a suitable training program and hone that designer’s CorelDraw skills.
-While it helps the resource manager bridge skill gaps and fulfill project demands, it enables employees to diversify their portfolios.
+While it helps the resource manager mitigate skill gaps and fulfill project demands, it enables employees to diversify their portfolios.

 C. Helps leverage cost-effective resources